Chocolate Mousse Cake 4.7 ★

 Introduction

-This chocolate mousse cake is a knockout: moist coffee-kissed chocolate cake, silky semi-sweet mousse, and a creamy cocoa frosting finished with chocolate shavings.
+This chocolate mousse cake is a knockout: a moist, coffee-kissed chocolate base topped with silky semi-sweet mousse and finished with a creamy cocoa frosting and chocolate shavings.

-Perfect for birthdays, dinner parties, or date night and it slices clean.
-A great make-ahead recipe because it chills like a pro.
-And the longer it sits, the more pronounce and tastier the deep chocolate flavor is without being too sweet.
+Perfect for birthdays, dinner parties, or date night, and it slices beautifully.
+It’s an excellent make-ahead dessert because it chills well, and the longer it rests, the deeper and more pronounced the chocolate flavor becomes, without tipping into too sweet.

 Ingredients (12 servings)